Nelson, New Zealand: A Photo Diary From The South Island

 The best part about the hike was our post-hike meal at the Cable Bay Cafe (I wrote about it in more detail here).
 The food was so fresh and delicious.
 This place is only open in the summer so I was pretty lucky to eat here.

 While I was in Nelson, Helen also took me to experience some local wineries.
-Prior to my trip to New Zealand, I did not care for white wine.
-The trip changed everything and now I love a good Sauvignon Blanc from New Zealand.
-A few people told me about Neudorf and it is known to be one of the best wineries in the country.
+Prior to my trip to New Zealand, I drink much white wine.
+My time in New Zealand changed that and now I love a good Kiwi Sauvignon Blanc.
+A few people told me about Neudorf Winery.
+It’s known to be one of the best wineries in the country.
 It’s not far from where Helen lives so we spent the day there sampling amazing wines and walking around the property.
 If you happen to come across Neudorf wines outside of New Zealand, buy as much as you can!

 One day Helen and Gary took me out to Abel Tasman National Park.
 They have a boat and we went to a beach that is only accessible by boat or a multi-day hike.
 It was pretty amazing!